gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Test coverage

 - Update the UnknownOS CI build to run on java 7, and remove the "CAN_INSTALL_EXECUTABLE" test requirement
-- Integration test coverage for 64-bit assembler with Visual C++
+- Integration test coverage for 64-bit assembler on all platforms/tool chains.
 - Verify that the correct windows system libraries are available at link time
     - Use a test app that uses something like WriteFile() to write its hello world message to stdout.
 If it can link and run, then the paths are probably ok.